Czech billionaire Kellner killed in Alaska helicopter crash

-PRAGUE (Reuters) - Petr Kellner, the Czech Republic’s richest man, was one of five people killed when their helicopter crashed on a skiing trip in Alaska.
+PRAGUE (Reuters) -Petr Kellner, the Czech Republic’s richest man and founder of investment group PPF, was one of five people killed when their helicopter crashed on a skiing trip in Alaska.

 Kellner, 56, was among the passengers and pilot killed on Saturday in the crash near Knik Glacier northeast of Anchorage, Alaska State Troopers said.